wrana-lab/SPARSeq_Figures/Figure6andSupplementalFig12/README.md

 The script ExampleSubsetProcessing.R shows an example of how we compiled the Delta subset quasispecies runs at different percentage cutoffs to determine a finalized cutoff.

+The script XXX.R shows an example of how we compare the two final copies of the bc1 and bc2 data for our Delta subset, using the x-intercept based cutoffs from the above example, to get a final list of pQS which are seen in both copies of individual samples.
+In this script the Bioconductor package Biostrings (https://bioconductor.org/packages/release/bioc/html/Biostrings.html) is needed for easy translation of nucleotides to amino acids.